-- 4. A description of regional service strategies that may be established as a result of the regionally coordinated delivery of services, including the use of cooperative service delivery agreements, when appropriate.
+- 3. A description of regional service strategies that may be established as a result of the regionally coordinated delivery of services, including the use of cooperative service delivery agreements, when appropriate.
 Regions should consider: - Existing service delivery strategies that will be expanded, streamlined, or eliminated; - New service strategies necessary to address regional education and training needs; - Strategies to address geographic advantages; - Approaches to improve services to individuals with disabilities, veterans, youth, or other hard-to-serve populations; - Strategies to connect the unemployed with work-based learning opportunities; and - Strategies to integrate existing regional planning efforts among core partners.

 An existing service delivery strategy in each local area that could very easily and smartly be regionalized is the Integrated Business Services Team concept.
 Each local area's team is operating successfully.
 The makeup of the separate teams may be different, but all team members are involved in the delivery of business services to their community.
 A Regional Team will maximize the purpose of integrating by reducing duplication, ensuring that employers have a single, coordinated point of contact and ensuring services are delivered efficiently.
-With a regional team, business services delivery might be divided by the shared sectors of healthcare, manufacturing, and hospitality.
 By meeting and working together, best practices can be shared and duplicated across the region.
 Serving more employers will remain a key focus of the teams as the SWDB implemented business engagement metrics that were met by each local area in PY'15.